Take Me Away (Twenty 4 Seven song)

-"Take Me Away" is a 1994 song recorded by Dutch group Twenty 4 Seven.
-It was released as the third single from their second album, Slave to the Music (1993).
+"Take Me Away" is a song recorded by Dutch group Twenty 4 Seven and released in 1994, by label Indisc, as the third single from their second album, Slave to the Music (1993).
+It is written and produced by the group with Ruud van Rijen.
 Unlike previous singles from the album, the song did not feature any raps.
-The single achieved success on the charts in Europe, but didn't perform on the charts in the US. ("Slave to the Music" and "Leave Them Alone" were their only minor hits there.)
+It achieved success on the charts in Europe, but didn't perform on the charts in the US. ("Slave to the Music" and "Leave Them Alone" were their only minor hits there.)
+The accompanying music video was directed by Fernando Garcia and filmed in South Africa.

 Chart performance

-"Take Me Away" was a major hit on the charts in Europe.
-It made it to the top 10 in both Iceland and Spain, peaking at number 10 in both countries.
-The single was a top 20 hit in Denmark, Finland, Germany and the Netherlands.
-In Germany, it spent 19 weeks inside the German Singles Chart.
-Additionally, "Take Me Away" reached the top 30 in Austria, Belgium and Sweden, as well as on the European Hot 100 Singles, where it hit number 25.
-In Switzerland, it was a top 40 hit.
-It didn't perform on the charts in the UK or the US.
+"Take Me Away" was a hit on the charts in Europe and a top-10 hit in both Iceland and Spain, peaking at number 10 in both countries.
+The single was also a top-20 hit in Denmark, Finland, Germany and the Netherlands.
+In Germany, it spent 19 weeks inside the German Singles Chart, peaking at number 14.
+Additionally, "Take Me Away" reached the top 30 in Austria, Belgium and Sweden, as well as on the European Hot 100 Singles chart, where it peaked at number 25.
+In Switzerland, it was a top-40 hit.
+The single didn't perform on the charts in the UK or the US.

 Music video

-A music video was produced to promote the single, directed by Fernando Garcia.
-It was shot in Johannesburg, Durban, and Cape Town in South Africa.
+The music video for "Take Me Away" was directed by Fernando Garcia, produced by Garcia Media and released in February 1994.
+The camera work is by Steve Walker and it was shot in Johannesburg, Durban, and Cape Town in South Africa.
 Parts of the video has a sepia tone.
-It was uploaded to YouTube in April 2013.
-As of September 2020, the video has got more than 545,000 views.
+It received "prime break out" rotation on MTV Europe and was B-listed on German music television channel VIVA in April 1994.
+Later, It was made available by Arcade on YouTube in 2013, having generated more than two million views as of late 2025 on the platform.